 Crain's Chicago Business: 40 Under 40 Profile of Christina Hachikian

-Judith Crown profiles Christina Hachikian, a leading force in social enterprise and development.
-Hachikian is the founding executive director of the Rustandy Center for Social Sector Innovation at the Booth School of Business, which seeks to employ business insight and research capabilities in partnership with nonprofits.
+Judith Crown profiles Christina Hachikian, the founding executive director of the Rustandy Center for Social Sector Innovation at the Booth School of Business, which seeks to employ business insight and research capabilities in partnership with nonprofits.

 Block Club Chicago: Dinobi Detergent, Run By Married Couple, Wins $5,000 To Build Its Business At South Side Pitch

-Winner of the University of Chicago's South Side Pitch competition, Dinobi Detergent, beat out competitors for the top title.
-Founders Sylvia and Augustine Emuwa plan to use the $5,000 prize and one-year membership to the University of Chicago's Polsky Exchange to diversify their products and upgrade their web platform.
+Dinobi Detergent, winner of the University of Chicago's South Side Pitch competition, beat out competitors for the top title, and plans to use the prize to diversify their products and upgrade their web platform.

 The Silver Room